-Game playing was an early focus for some AI researchers for decades.
-The attempt to get computers to play chess allowed us to begin to understand the different mechanisms involved in intelligent reasoning and planning, a problem which is considered "solved" since Deep Blue won a series of games at grand master level.
-Perhaps a more interesting example is that AI planning technology is embedded in a low-cost consumer device to play bridge - the "Bridge Baron".
+For decades, game playing was an early focus for some AI researchers.
+The attempt to get computers to play chess allowed us to begin to understand the different mechanisms involved in intelligent reasoning and planning, a problem that some consider 'solved' since Deep Blue won a series of games at grand master level.
+Perhaps a more interesting example is that AI planning technology is embedded in a low-cost consumer device to play bridge - the Bridge Baron.